 - Susan has $500 in her FSA.
 She can spend some or all of the $500 on FSA-eligible health items or services, or she can roll over the $500 to next year.

 If you’re not sure how much money you want to contribute to your FSA, do your best to list any definite healthcare expenses for the plan year.

 - Are you planning on just going to the doctor for regular check-ups and maybe a couple of yearly sick visits?

 - Are you having any procedure, major dental work, or having a baby?

 - Do you need a new pair of glasses or contacts?

 - Do you take expensive medication?

 The way you answer these questions will help inform how much money you should set aside in your FSA.
-Generally speaking, if you’re not planning on using your health plan much during the plan year, consider putting aside a smaller amount so you don’t have more than $500 leftover at the end of the year.
-If you’re planning on using your health insurance a lot for the upcoming plan year or foresee a lot of medical expenses for you or your covered dependents, you can always add up to the $2,750 maximum.
+Generally speaking, if you’re not planning on using your health plan much during the plan year, consider putting aside a smaller amount so you don’t have more than $570 left over at the end of the year.
+If you’re planning on using your health insurance a lot in 2022 or foresee a lot of medical expenses for you or your covered dependents, you can always add up to the $2,850 maximum.